ankushdata/New_Batch/README.md

 Basic plots(line,bar,histogram,Scatter,stack,pie chart and heat map) Labels, titles, legends and other customization for better understanding

-To get good grip ovver the topics make sure to complete all the given exercise.
+To get solid grip over the concepts make sure to complete all the given exercise.